What Is Hypovolemic Shock?

 - weak pulse

 - loss of consciousness

-The sign of external hemorrhaging is bleeding profusely at the
+The sign of external hemorrhaging is visible, profuse bleeding from

 - abdominal pain